mkeke/2021-slide-puzzle/readme.md

 I need to keep track of each tile's position throughout the game.
 A 2-dimensional array with coordinates should to the trick.
 That way I only need to check the internal structure instead of checking the DOM.

 The array `board.tiles` represents each coordinate of the board.
 Each element of the array has `{ x: <int>, y: <int> }` where the values reflect the intended coordinate.
 The game is solved only if all array coordinates correspond to the coordinates in the value.
-Poor explanation.
+No time for a better explanation.

 ## October 10th